 Other than knowing I would use white hydrangeas, I didn’t have the vases that I wanted to use.

 Both my Hobby Lobby and a Trader Joe’s are five minutes from where I play tennis.
-If needed, I stop there after drills on Thursday.
+If needed, I stop there after drills.
 A stop at Trader Joe’s was on my errand list, so I also stopped at Hobby Lobby.

 There I found the perfect cookie jars/vases.
-These jars have the cutests lids ~ white with blue ball handles.
+These jars have the cutest lids – white with blue ball handles.
 I found two matching ones.
 Don’t you love that pattern?
+It has both a modern and traditional design.

 I love the mix/contrast of patterns with the runner.
 (You can see that I’ve gone very simple on our vaisselier with just dinner plates from my Villeroy & Boch Manoir china and a couple of flea market vases.)